Employee Rights No Fees Unless We Win

-It is an unlawful employment practice if an employee is discharged, expelled, or discriminated against because he or she opposed practices by the employer that violated their rights under FEHA or because he or she filed a complaint, testified, or assisted in any proceeding brought under FEHA.
-Cal Gov Code § 12940.
-FEHA’s protection against retaliation is not limited only to employees, but is actually intended to protect any person, such as prospective employees, former employees, and even people submitting applications.
+It is an unlawful employment practice for an employer to terminate the employment of an employee or otherwise discriminate against an employee because he or she opposed practices by the employer that violated their rights under the FEHA (e.g. race discrimination) or because he or she filed a complaint, testified, or assisted in any proceeding brought under the FEHA.
+California Government Code section 12940.
+The FEHA’s protection against retaliation is not limited only to employees, but is actually intended to protect any person, such as prospective employees, former employees, and even people submitting job applications.

 To bring a claim for retaliation a plaintiff must show that:

-- “the employer subjected the employee to an adverse employment action,” and
+- “The employer subjected the employee [or other protected person] to an adverse employment action,” and

-A protected activity may include: making a charge, testifying, assisting, or participating in any manner in proceedings or hearings under the statutes, or opposing acts made unlawful by the statute.
-Gov. C. §12940(h).
-For instance, it would be unlawful for an employer to terminate a worker who threatened to file a charge of employment discrimination against the employer, because to do so would constitute unlawful retaliation.
-Iwekaogwu v.
-City of Los Angeles (1999) 75 CA4th 803, 815.
+A protected activity may include making a charge, testifying, assisting, or participating in any manner in proceedings or hearings under FEHA statutes, or opposing acts made unlawful by FEHA statutes.
+California Government Code section 12940(h).
+For instance, it would be unlawful for an employer to terminate a worker who threatened to file a charge of employment discrimination (based on race, religious creed, color, national origin, ancestry, physical or mental disability or medical condition, marital status, gender, sexual orientation, age, or pregnancy, childbirth or related medical conditions) against the employer, because to do so would constitute unlawful retaliation.
+See Iwekaogwu v.
+City of Los Angeles (1999) 75 Cal.App.4th 803, 815.

-Further, an employee may not be retaliated against if the employee opposes activity by the employer which the employee believes reasonably and in good faith to be unlawful.
-So, an employee who honestly and reasonably believes that an employer is committing a wrong may not be terminated for trying to oppose or report that behavior.
+Further, an employee may not be retaliated against if the employee opposes an activity by the employer that the employee believes reasonably and in good faith to be unlawful.
+So, an employee who honestly and reasonably believes that an employer is committing a wrong recognized by California law may not be terminated for trying to oppose or report that behavior.
 Yanowitz v.
-L’Oreal USA, Inc. 36 C4th 1028, 1044.
+L’Oreal USA, Inc. (2005) 36 Cal.4th 1028, 1044.

-Example: A worker is sexually harassed at the workplace and files a complaint about the harassing employee.
-The harasser has friends in high places, however, and has the worker fired for making the complaint about him.
-Because making a sexual harassment complaint is a protected activity and the employee was terminated because of it, this series of events would most likely qualify as Retaliation against FEHA.Contact Us
+Example: A customer service representative is sexually harassed at the workplace and files a complaint about the harassing employee.
+The harasser has friends in management.
+The harasser persuades the company president to fire the worker for making the complaint about him.
+The company president tells the worker he is firing her for failing to respond to a customer inquiry within 24 hours.
+Given there is no strict company policy on the time limit for responding to customer inquiries, and given that she was fired only three days after complaining of sexual harassment, the worker suspects the real reason she was terminated was for making the complaint.
+Because making a sexual harassment complaint is a protected activity, and the employer terminated the worker because of it, this series of events would most likely qualify as FEHA Retaliation.Contact Us